Select your local site for products and services by region

 – Alan Perlis, computer scientist

-For two decades, I’ve worked with individuals, advisors, and institutions to develop asset allocations – that perfect mix of stocks and bonds – to ensure financial success.
+Our portfolio consultants regularly work with advisors and institutions to develop asset allocations – that perfect mix of stocks and bonds – to ensure financial success.
 And you know what?
-That mix nearly always falls within spitting distance of 60% stocks and 40% bonds.
-Sure, there are outlier allocations, but the 60/40 (a.k.a. “moderate” or “balanced”) allocation dominates all others in its popularity and usage.
+That mix often ends up in the ballpark of 60% stocks and 40% bonds.
+Sure, there are outlier allocations, but the 60/40 (aka “moderate” or “balanced”) allocation dominates all others in usage.

 This simple asset allocation provides investors with the best of both worlds – a healthy dose of equities to produce long-term growth and enough in bonds to preserve capital and offer modest income.
 Importantly, the bonds help dampen volatility so the investor can stick with the allocation through turbulent times.